maythu-maythuhan/codebasics_challenge6/README.md

 **Resume_Challenge#6**
-Providing Insights to the Marketing Team of the Food and Beverage Industry
+This Challenge is conducted by Codebasic Team (codebasics.io) Providing Insights to the Marketing Team of the Food and Beverage Industry

 This project is about the F&B company analyzing its product performance after launching for a few months.